 - 32.1 Both the Capital Programme and the Treasury Management Strategy are managed by teams of professionally qualified accountants with considerable experience of local government finance.
-Officers maintain and develop their skills and knowledge through a programme of Continuous Professional Development and by attending various courses and conferences held by CIPFA and other sector experts on an ongoing basis. - The Chief Finance Officer in his capacity as Section 151 Officer has the overall responsibility for ensuring the proper management of the Council's capital programme, asset portfolio and treasury management activity and follows an ongoing CPD programme.
+Officers maintain and develop their skills and knowledge through a programme of Continuous Professional Development and by attending various courses and conferences held by CIPFA and other sector experts on an ongoing basis. - The Strategic Director of Corporate Resources in their capacity as Section 151 has overall responsibility for ensuring the proper management of the Council's capital programme, asset portfolio and treasury management activity and follows an ongoing CPD programme.

-Annex A - Flexible Use of Capital Receipts Strategy Page 40 44
+Annex A - Flexible Use of Capital Receipts Strategy Page 42 47